informatics-isi-edu/hatrac/REST-API.md

 ### Chunked Upload Job Finalization

-The PUT operation is used to signal completion of an upload job:
+The POST operation is used to signal completion of an upload job:

     POST /namespace_path/object_name;upload/job_id
     Host: authority_name